Jidong Zhao

 Jidu's photo

-Jidu obtained both his bachelor and master degrees from Hohai University.
-He joined the Lab as a Ph.D. student in August 2021.
-He works on thermo-hydro-mechanical coupling for granular system that may undergo phase transition for simulation of methane hydrate bearing sediment and permafrost.
+Jidu obtained both his bachelor and master degrees from Hohai University, and recently earned his PhD from HKUST in August 2025.
+He stays in the lab as a postdoc fellow and continues to work on thermo-hydro-mechanical coupling for granular system that may undergo phase transition for simulation of methane hydrate bearing sediment and permafrost.

 Changyi's photo